telerik/blazor-docs/components/calendar/selection.md

     private List<DateTime> DisabledDates = new List<DateTime>() { new DateTime(2019, 4, 1), new DateTime(2019, 4, 2) };

-    // fields to store and render the user selection private DateTime? selectedDate { get; set; } = null;
+    // fields to store and render the user selection private List<DateTime> chosenDates { get; set; }
-    private List<DateTime> chosenDates { get; set; }

-    private void SingleSelectionChangeHandler(DateTime newValue)
-    {
-        // with single selection, the argument is a single DateTime object with the new selection selectedDate = newValue;
-    }

     // reference used to obtain the selected dates from a multiple selection calendar private Telerik.Blazor.Components.TelerikCalendar multipleSelCalendar;